GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/channel-list-components/query-filters.md

 ## Channel List Query

-The `ChannelListQuery` is the structure used for specifiying the query parameters for fetching the list of channels from Stream backend.
+The `ChannelListQuery` is the structure used to specify the query parameters for fetching the list of channels from Stream backend.
 It has 4 parameters in it's `init`:

 ```swift